 Unencumbered License – Current unencumbered licensure as an RN in the United States is required.
 An unencumbered license has not been subjected to formal discipline by any Board of Nursing.
 This includes but is not limited to reprimand, revocation, probation, suspension, restriction, limitation, disciplinary action, discretionary review/hearing or encumbrance.
 An unencumbered license is a license that has no provisions or conditions that limit practice in any way.
 This applies to all current or past RN licensure in one or more states.

 Marshall University’s RN to BSN Program does not discriminate against applicants from any geographic region of the USA.
 However, some states do have statutes and laws that make it difficult, perhaps impossible, for Marshall University to reach a legal distance education agreement with facilities in the state.
 In addition, the required project based experiences that take place in health care facilities in certain states may not be possible due to extreme measures enacted by state organizations to limit learning and career opportunities for qualified RN to BSN students.
 In order for Marshall University to reach a legal distance education agreement with a state, the state has to be an approved member of SARA.
 Please be aware that it may be extremely difficult to successfully secure health care facilities for the project based experiences in areas that are not approved members of SARA.
 Without practice sites or legal distance education agreements between Marshall University and the facility, there is a strong likelihood that you may not complete the RN to BSN Program.

-To determine if the state in which you are licensed is a member of SARA, please use the following link:
+You will need to determine if the state in which you are licensed is a member of SARA.